Alternative Air Sources – Spare Air and Pony Bottles

 What are alternative air sources?

 Though some people do swim with a second full-sized tank as their alternative air source, this method is cumbersome.
-For this reason, alternative air sources were designed.
+For this reason, alternative air sources, which are basically small scuba tanks, were designed.
 They are only meant to be used in the event of an emergency.

 Each diver has their own preference for alternative air depending on the situation, with some preparing two different alternative sources for a single dive.
 We recommend practicing with all the options under safe circumstances, in order to understand the benefits and limitations of each source.
 The two types of alternative air sources we will be going over are both known as “bailout cylinders”.